romoney5/angry-birds-love2d/README.md

 - `--datapath`/`-dp` overrides the default path to `data/` and uses a new save data subfolder.
 Useful for quickly testing different versions of Angry Birds without different folders or symbolic links.

 Running of compiled Lua uses [FiOne](https://github.com/Rerumu/FiOne) with some edits.

-Note: At the moment, PVR images are not supported on most devices.
-Until support for parsing them is added, PVRs will need to manually be converted to PNGs.